Forrest Dunbar: Alaska Senate

 Following the redistricting cycle brought upon by the release of the 2020 United States census, an independent redistricting commission approved new legislative maps for the Alaska Legislature, in which a new district for the Alaska Senate was created, covering most of east Anchorage and Mountain View.
 Following state representative Ivy Spohnholz's announcement that she would not run for the seat, Dunbar was the first to file for the 2022 election in the newly established district.
 He faced Republican Andrew Satterfield and Democratic state representative Geran Tarr in the general election.
 He narrowly won the first round with 50% of the vote, avoiding an instant runoff by winning the election outright.

 Dunbar was seated, along with the rest of the 33rd Alaska State Legislature, on January 17, 2023.
 He caucuses with the bipartisan majority coalition which consists of nine Democrats and eight Republicans.

+Electoral history

 Personal life

 Dunbar has a sister and considers his late grandmother, a Holocaust survivor, to be among his greatest role models.
-He practices Judaism and says that his career is guided by following the principle of tikkun olam.
+His great-grandfather died in the Holocaust.
+Dunbar practices Judaism and says that his career is guided by following the principle of tikkun olam.
 He currently resides in Anchorage.
+In July 2024, he married consultant Tasha Boyer.